scraed/CharacteristicGuidanceWebUI/README.md

 ## News

 We release the Turbo version of characteristic guidance.
 It implements speed optimization (~2x faster) and stability improvement (better convergence at initial steps).
-Please try the branch Turbo_dev.
+Please try the branch Turbo_dev. （If you are forge user, please use Karras schedule or unipic to avoid artifacts）

 ## Features
 Characteristic guidance offers improved sample generation and control at high CFG scale.
 Try characteristic guidance for